-Are you looking for tax return tips for 2020?
+Are you looking for the best tax return tips?

-Tax time is a stressful time for many people, and it’s right around the corner — tax returns for 2020 have been extended to Wednesday, July 15, 2020!
+Tax time is a stressful time for many people, and it’s right around the corner.

 Because I run a business, my taxes are much more complicated than they used to be.
 But, I still remember how stressful it was to prepare for and file my taxes each year when I wasn’t running my own business.
 I remember gathering W-2s, school documents, etc. Mine were fairly simple compared to some people’s taxes, but it was still stressful.

 The way I felt was not uncommon, as the average person can become very overwhelmed during tax season.
 So today, I have several helpful tax return tips so you can take the necessary steps in order to prepare for tax season.

 And, if you’re brand new to filing your tax return, then you may be even more confused.
 Filing tax returns comes annually, but it’s still something that pretty much everyone dreads, even if they are getting money back.